Here you will find just a few of our Case Studies from our projects completed by the Blackpool Grand Creative Learning team:

 Over time these students have developed not only their artistic and creative natures, but also in confidence and their social skills.’

 Many of the young people engaged in this programme would not normally go to the theatre or engage with creative arts, so by incorporating these settings into their educational pathways it has altered their perceptions and expectations of where they see themselves and their future careers.

-Blackpool’s Grand has recently awarded our youngest artists their first Arts Award, 25 four-years-olds.
-The theatre welcomed Jane Beardsworth, Arts Council England Regional Director to present over 100 Arts Awards.
+Blackpool Grand has recently awarded our youngest artists their first Arts Award to 25 four-years-olds.
+The theatre welcomed Jane Beardsworth, Arts Council England Regional Director, to present over 100 Arts Awards.